Islandora/scyllaridae/examples/cache-warmer/README.md

 # Cache Warmer

-Keep slow Drupal responses cached and fresh.
+Keep slow Drupal HTML responses cached and fresh.

 Islandora/Drupal's internal page cache system is wiped whenever `drush cr` is called.
 Since deployments require a `drush cr` this results in degraded performance of the site after deployments.

 Traditionally, the only way to recover from the degraded state would be a site visitor accessing a given page (which would fill the cache for that page for other site visitors).
-Though waiting for organic hits to fill the cache would likely result in many poor experiences for the first visitor for each page needing filled.
+Waiting for organic hits to fill the cache would likely result in many poor experiences for the first visitor for each page needing filled.
 Waiting for organic cache fills also means there's a fairly large window for a potential cache stampede if the site were to see a sudden surge of organic traffic after a deployment.

 A custom crawler could also be leveraged to help fill the cache after deployment.
 This would help mitigate site visitors from experiencing slow page loads, but to avoid overloading the system that crawling process can take several hours to traverse a large site.
 That means a larger time window for site visitors to have poor experiences.